JasonThomasData/RESTful_api/README.md

         port=url.port
     )

-The Heroku postgreSQL docs explain to use urlparse, but that is a python2 lib and python3 must use urllib.parse
+The Heroku postgreSQL docs explain to use urlparse, but that is a python2 lib and python3 must use urllib.parse.
+I've got this above code in my app already for deployment.

 I installed my app with the Heroku toolbelt.
 You should have a git repository with up-to-date master branch.

-Go to Heroku and type:
+Log into Heroku and type:

     heroku create APP_NAME

-The reason for using git is you can push directly to heroku using, like this:
+The reason for using git is you can push directly to heroku, when your git repo is up-to-date, like this:

     git push heroku master

+That will build the app from the requirements.txt

 Then, type:

     heroku addons:add heroku-postgresql

-That creates a postgreSQL database for you, and promotes it to the env variable DATABASE_URL
+That creates a postgreSQL database for you, and promotes it to the env variable DATABASE_URL.

-Here's some explainers I found useful while setting up
+Here's some explainers I found useful while setting up: the [deploy section here](https://github.com/zachwill/flask_heroku), [this blogpost](http://blog.y3xz.com/blog/2012/08/16/flask-and-postgresql-on-heroku/) on setting up postgreSQL.

 ####Tests